Polymer Clay Domed Studs, Metallic Inlay, and Gilded Details

 Press Metallic Detail In Shallow Passes

+Some metallic-look products, especially paints, markers, transfer films, or adhesive-backed effects, can include binders or solvents that behave badly with polymer clay or finish layers.
+Test any new foil, flake, or gilding product on a baked scrap of your exact clay line before using it on finished pieces.
 After the dome is shaped, place the metallic pieces where the front needs contrast.
 Press them in just enough to seat them, then stop.
-Too much pressure flattens the dome and makes the metallic fragments spread into a messy smear.
-Verify the product listing and test-bake unknown foil or flake products before treating them as part of the final build path.
+Too much pressure flattens the dome and makes fragments spread into a messy smear.

-Craft metallic foil or composite leaf can sometimes work when you want scattered metallic pockets instead of one continuous foil sheet, but only after you check the listing details and run a sample bake with your clay line.
+Craft metallic foil or composite leaf can sometimes work when you want scattered metallic pockets instead of one continuous foil slab, but only after you check the material and run a sample bake with your clay line.

 Bake On A Flat Tile